Kv-Kvsan/My_Professional_Experience/README.md

 # Keerthivasan_QA_Project_Experience

 Welcome to my professional QA portfolio.
+This is Keerthivasan.
 I have 3 years of experience in **Manual Testing** across various domains like **Insurance and Pharmaceuticals**, with exposure to **Agile and Waterfall Methodologies.** This repository showcases my contributions to real-world projects while maintaining confidentiality.

 **Professional Experience 1**:
 **Company**: Cognizant Technology Solutions India Pvt Ltd